-If one of you is clearly the best at all 3, she should be CEO.
+If one of you is clearly the best at all 4, they should be CEO.

 OK … now let’s assume you didn’t know at the time when you started.
-Or more often, one of the co-founders sort of made himself CEO from Day 1.
-It was his idea.
-Or she recruited the other co-founders.
-Or she was more senior at the last company.
-Anyhow, “Ellen” sort of became CEO by default on Day 1.
+Or, more often, one of the co-founders sort of made themselves CEO from Day 1.
+Most often, because the startup was their idea.
+Or because they recruited the other co-founders.
+Or they were more senior at the last company.
+Anyhow, “Ellen” or “Billy” sort of became CEO by default on Day 1.

 Here is where you can get yourself into a pickle.
 Because often, if all you care about as a co-founder is Success … you may let your colleague start off as CEO.
 Even if it turns out that was the wrong choice later (or even, really, not even the best choice even in the beginning).
 But if you are a great team and committed and appreciative co-founders, again, the cracks won’t show up for a while.
 You’ll still get to Initial Traction.

 -> So here’s my simple suggestion.
 As you cross $1m in ARR, and perhaps a second time at $2m ARR … have an honest, quiet conversation with your co-founder.
 Maybe — bring in your #1 most trusted advisor to help guide the discussion And ask … Are we 100% sure the right co-founder is CEO?
 If not, make a change now.
 Make a change before you recruit a sub-optimal management team.
 This will really, really drag you down just as you start to scale.
 Make a change before fundraising gets harder, when it shouldn’t.
 Make a change before your attitude toward customers is too affected by who the customers most want to work with.